Alexjblom/SSIcomms/Functional_description_ver2.md

 ### 6.1.
 SIP
 #### 6.1.1.
 SIP messages
+Concerns about the security of calls via the public Internet have been addressed by encryption of the SIP protocol for secure transmission.
+The URI scheme SIPS is used to mandate that SIP communication be secured with Transport Layer Security (TLS).
+SIPS URIs take the form sips:user@example.com.
+End-to-end encryption of SIP is only possible if there is a direct connection between communication endpoints.
+While a direct connection can be made via Peer-to-peer SIP or via a VPN between the endpoints, most SIP communication involves multiple hops, with the first hop being from a user agent to the user agent's ITSP.
+For the multiple-hop case, SIPS will only secure the first hop; the remaining hops will normally not be secured with TLS and the SIP communication will be insecure.
+In contrast, the HTTPS protocol provides end-to-end security as it is done with a direct connection and does not involve the notion of hops.
 #### 6.1.2.
 SIP text messages
 #### 6.1.3.
 RTP stream
+The media streams (audio and video), which are separate connections from the SIPS signaling stream, may be encrypted using SRTP.
+The key exchange for SRTP is performed with SDES (RFC 4568), or with ZRTP (RFC 6189).
+When SDES is used, the keys will be transmitted via insecure SIP unless SIPS is used.
+One may also add a MIKEY (RFC 3830) exchange to SIP to determine session keys for use with SRTP.

 ### 6.2.
 DIDComm
 #### 6.2.1.
 Out-of-band messages